koominsoo/Writeup/CTF/2020/rgbCTF/writeup.md

   return;
 }
 ```
+This program encrypts flag with encryptFlag() function. but I can't run this ARM binary.
 Encrypt routine is so simple.
 Decreses the values of characters by 1.
 Conversely, if you increse those by 1, you can get a Flag.
 ```
 => 71,66,61,42,53,45,7A,40,51,4C,5E,30,79,5E,31,5E,64,59,5E,38,61,36,65,37,63,7C,
 => 72,67,62,43,54,46,7b,41,52,4d,5f,31,7a,5f,32,5f,65,5a,5f,39,62,37,66,38,64,7d